Category: Uncategorized

 Established 2007

 Joel Kolen was the president of Empress International.
-He also served as president of the National Fisheries Institute and chairman of the Seafood Industry Research Fund board.
-Joel was pivotal in rebranding the Fisheries Scholarship Fund (FSF) to now the Seafood Industry Research Fund (SIRF).
-Joel retired from his SIRF chairmanship position in 2012.
+He also served as president of the National Fisheries Institute and chairman of the Seafood Industry Research Fund (SIRF) board.
+Mr. Kolen was pivotal in rebranding the Fisheries Scholarship Fund (FSF) to the SIRF.
+He retired from his SIRF chairmanship position in 2012.

 Meet Peter V. Cardone